Silhouette of a man jumping over a rock on a hillside

 What about the international climate 'COP' sessions that make headlines from time to time?

-In this section you will learn about the global climate policies and processes designed to boost international cooperation in tackling the climate crisis.
+In this section you will learn about the global climate policies and processes designed to boost international cooperation in tackling the climate and nature crises.
 These instruments have a profound impact on business.
-Your organisation's resilience and long-term viability depend on understanding and effectively engaging with climate policies.
+Your organisation's resilience and long-term viability depend on understanding and effectively engaging with climate and nature policies.
 The actions you take today will shape your organisation’s success amidst the ever-evolving climate policy landscape.

 What you need to know

-Integrating climate-related policies and processes into your organisation’s strategies is vital for long-term resilience and success.
+Integrating climate and nature-related policies and processes into your organisation’s strategies is vital for long-term resilience and success.

-Here are the three main instruments that underpin global climate policy:
+Here are the main instruments that underpin global climate and nature policy:

 UNFCCC logo